Inflectra/spira-documentation/docs/Build-Server-Integration/CircleCI-Pipelines.md

 Next, we have to add the CircleCI project name into the Spira product description, so that the two are linked together.

-- As a system administrator, go to System Administrtation > View/Edit Products
+- As a system administrator, go to System Administration > View/Edit Products
 - Edit the relevant product
 - Add the name of the CircleCI project, surrounded by square brackets, into the product description (e.g. "[my-new-circle-ci-project]")
 - Click "Save"